indicwiki-iiit/Books/README.md

 ### 🗎 Books - Report. pdf
 Read this comprehensive report on this project to know more about the technical facets of this project, tools used to overcome issues encountered, some factual details, and a lot more.

+### 📜 render.py
+Use this file if you'd like to try rendering one article.
+Note that this should be run only after the entire repo is cloned/downloaded, since this script needs access to the template and dataset lodged in other folders.

+### 📜 genXML.py
+Use this file if you'd like to generate the XML file comprising of records from all 6500 books in the database, enclosed within mediawiki tags.
+Note that this should be run only after the entire repo is cloned/downloaded, since this script needs access to the template and dataset lodged in other folders.